mrrtf/alo/README.md

 if you don't want to use the aliBuild git version.

-The aliBuild master has the advantage of using the binary cache on CentOS7, so what gets rebuild by the command above should in principle be limited to alo itself.
+The aliBuild master has the advantage of using the binary cache on CentOS7, so what gets rebuilt by the command above should in principle be limited to alo itself.